 • Promptly and safely dispose of your cat’s feces.

-• Regularly clean and disinfect the litter box.
+• Regularly clean and disinfect their litter box.

 • Always wash your hands thoroughly after handling your cat or their waste.